LangLangBart/boonGUI/.github/README.md

 ### 💼 Workflow
 Also, each commit triggers a GitHub action workflow that does the linting, formatting, and validation for you.
 By default, newly committed TODO comments are converted to GitHub issues when pushed and closed when the TODOs are removed in a future commit (see [TODO to Issue Action](https://github.com/alstr/todo-to-issue-action)).
-In addition, a new `SVG` image is generated after each commit for a visual representation of the code (see [RepoVisualize](https://github.com/githubocto/repo-visualizer)).

 ---